viklauverk/EventBTool/README.md

 ```
 to generate a pdf with table of contents and an index.

-Since evbt parses the Event-B specifiction the document generation
+Evbt parses the Event-B specifiction also for the document generation
-has access to semantic knowledge about the specification.
-Therefore it
+and has therefore access to semantic knowledge about the
+specification.
+This knowledge is used to colorise and italicise the
-can color constants blue, carrier sets green, italicise variables and
+parts of the components, such as constants, carrier sets and
-non-free variables as reddish-brown.
+variables.

 ## console - exploration of Event-B models.